 The St. Paul's Offertory Envelope Program is designed to help you make a financial decision, based on faith, as to how much you will contribute on a weekly basis.
 Giving on a regular basis by envelope or electronically enables the parish to better manage current expenses and more importantly, be able to prepare a realistic budget for the next year.

 St. Paul's offers you a convenient option of contributing your weekly offertory through theElectronic Funds Transfer (EFT) Program.
 Contributing to the offertory through EFT yields very significant benefits to you and to the parish.
 Contributing electronically allows you to use a checking account or savings account to "Give to God First" by contributing safely, simply, and automatically.
 It also saves you time from writing checks and looking for your offertory envelopes.

 St. Paul's benefits from EFT because the administrative costs associated with offertory reporting are greatly reduced.
 There is no need to process donations, key in envelope transactions, or even print envelopes and statements.
 Many staff and volunteer hours are spent providing program administration and follow-up.
 Another advantage for the parish is that, with an EFT plan, there is a more predictable income flow.
 Weekends with bad weather, or even major holiday weekends, negatively impact the amount of money received and, in most cases, the deficit is never recouped.

 This service is free and you may cancel it at any time.
-If you have any questions, please contact our Business Manager, John Papania, 410-465-1670 ext.
-15 or firstname.lastname@example.org
+If you have any questions, please contact the parish office at 410-465-1670 or firstname.lastname@example.org.

 There are many ways that families can give to St. Paul's Parish to assist in the many ministries of the parish.
 Please feel free to call the parish office to ask further questions about leaving a legacy of goodness to our faith community at St. Paul's.